agile-ts/documentation/docs/main/StyleGuide.md

 :::

 To give you an idea of possible structures of applications using AgileTs as a state management framework, we have prepared some inspirations for you.
 Feel free to pick one and tweak it to your needs.

 ## 🚀 Inspiration 1

-In this Style-Guide we have a so called `core` at the top level of our `src` folder beside our UI-Components.
+In this Style-Guide, we have a so-called `core` at the top level of our `src` folder beside our UI-Components.
-This so called `core` is thought to be the brain of our application and should contain all business logic and logic in general that isn't specifically bound to a Component.
+This `core` is thought to be the brain of our application and should contain all business logic and logic, in general, that isn't specifically bound to a Component.
 This outsourcing of our Logic makes our code more decoupled, portable, and above all, easily testable.